-Adult care homes with a special care unit must provide 24-hour supervision and care including assistance with personal needs, transportation, stimulating activities, and housekeeping.
-ACHs are typically not allowed to admit residents who need nursing-home-level care (exceptions are approved by the state on a case-by-case basis).
+Adult care homes with a special care unit must provide 24-hour supervision and care services including assistance with personal needs, transportation, stimulating activities, and housekeeping.
+Adult care homes are not allowed to admit residents who need nursing-home-level care (exceptions are approved by the state on a case-by-case basis).

 – All house rules and facility policies